-These no-prep worksheets make spelling practice fun and engaging!
-Kids absolutely love it when I pull out these spelling sheets to practice word dictation.
+These free no-prep worksheets make spelling practice and sound mapping fun and engaging!
+My students absolutely love it when I pull out these spelling sheets to practice word dictation.

-Best of all, they can be used again and again, and easily incorporate multisensory activities to make spelling SO much more enjoyable!
+Best of all, they can be used again and again, and easily incorporate multisensory activities to make the words STICK!

-👉 VCe words (also known as silent e).
-There’s a sh’ emoji (🤫) placed below the last letter for the silent e.
-These are great visual reminders as children write the letters and say their sounds!
+👉 VCe words (also known as Silent E).
+There’s a sh’ emoji (🤫) placed below the last letter for the silent E. These are great visual reminders as children write the letters, but don’t say the ‘e’ sound.

 Using the Worksheets

-To ensure research-based spelling practice, follow these steps:
+To ensure research-based spelling practice that follows orthographic mapping, follow these steps:

 - Dictate the word that follows the spelling pattern you’re working on.
-Use our CVC word list or Silent E word list for dictation!
+Use our CVC word list, Silent E word list, or C+le word list, or R-controlled Vowel word list for dictation!